 This keeps me outside and puts the fire to full use!
 One of the most popular recipes on my site is this Grilled Corn on the Cob, to make full use of the grill when we’re using it!

-I created this Smoked Corn on the Cob recipe for when we have the smoker rolling.
 You’ll smoke the corn towards the end of your cook time on your protein, so the corn is ready when the meat is!
+I usually smoke corn while my meat rests.

 “I’ve done this twice now, about to mix my 3rd mixture for the family’s Memorial Day meal.
 It’s awesomely yummy! 😋”